 MAT SCI 314-0 Thermodynamics of Materials Classical and statistical thermodynamics; entropy and energy functions in liquid and solid solutions, and their applications to phase equilibria.
 Lectures, problem solving.
-Majors in materials science and engineering cannot take this course for credit with or after CHEM 342-1.
+Materials science and engineering degree candidates cannot take this course for credit with or after CHEM 342-1.

 MAT SCI 315-0 Phase Equilibria and Diffusion in Materials Application of thermodynamics to ternary phase equilibria.

-Defects and diffusion in solids.
+Application of thermodynamics to ternary phase equilibria Defects and diffusion in solids.
 Interdiffusion.
-Short-circuit diffusion.
+Shortcircuit diffusion.
 Defects and transport in ionic solids.
 Lectures, problem solving.
 Prerequisite: 314 or equivalent.
 MAT SCI 316-1,2 Microstructural Dynamics Principles underlying development of microstructures.
 Defects, diffusion, phase transformations, nucleation and growth, thermal and mechanical treatment of materials.
 Lectures, laboratory.
 Prerequisite: 315 or equivalent.